apache/accumulo-website/_docs-2/administration/upgrading.md

 Below is a list of client API changes that users are required to make for 2.0:

 * Update your pom.xml use Accumulo 2.0.
-Also, update any Hadoop & ZooKeeper dependencies in your pom.xml to match the versions runing on your cluster.
+Also, update any Hadoop & ZooKeeper dependencies in your pom.xml to match the versions running on your cluster.
   ```xml
   <dependency>
     <groupId>org.apache.accumulo</groupId>